From Nash to Cournot--Nash equilibria via $\Gamma$-convergence: Introduction

 Results guaranteeing the existence of equilibria have been established with fixed point methods in the above-mentioned works~\cite{aumann1964markets,aumann1966existence,mas1984theorem}.
 This approach strongly relies on the continuity of the cost function.
 In~\cite{blanchet2016optimal}, whenever $\Phi$ has a potential structure, \emph{i.e.}, it can be written as

 the sum of an individual continuous cost $c(x,y)$ and the first variation of a functional $\mathcal{E}$ (see Definition~\ref{def.first_var_criticalpoint}), Blanchet and Carlier showed that, if

-and $\gamma \in \Pi(\mu,\nu)$ is an optimal transportation plan for the cost $c$, then $\gamma$ is a Cournot--Nash equilibrium in the sense of Definition~\ref*{def:equ_CournotNash}.
-The advantage of their approach is twofold: firstly, as their proof of existence is of variational nature, it provides a natural approach to compute equilibria numerically, as done in~\cite{blanchet2014remarks,blanchet2016optimal} (see also~\cite{blanchet2018computation} for an approach using entropic regularization of the optimal transportation term $\mathcal{W}_c(\mu,\nu')$).
-The characterization via optimal transport also gives information about the existence of pure Cournot--Nash equilibria, the original motivation of Schmeidler, that is at first glance abandoned when we define equilibria as couplings instead of maps.
-Since equilibria are described as optimal solutions to an optimal transport problem with first marginal given by $\mu$, one can then use the well-established conditions from optimal transport to conclude that equilibria are pure, under suitable assumptions on $\mu$ and $c$, see for instance~\cite{mccann1996geometry,carlier2003duality} or the monograph~\cite{santambrogio2015optimal}.
+and $\gamma \in \Pi(\mu,\nu)$ is an optimal transportation plan for the cost $c$, then $\gamma$ is a Cournot--Nash equilibrium in the sense of Definition~\ref{def:equ_CournotNash}.
+As their proof of existence is of variational nature, it provides a natural approach to compute equilibria numerically, as done in~\cite{blanchet2014remarks,blanchet2016optimal} (see also~\cite{blanchet2018computation} for an approach using entropic regularization of the optimal transportation term $\mathcal{W}_c(\mu,\nu')$).

-In economic modeling, we often want to take into account that not all strategies are accessible to all types of individuals.
-Hence the importance of the finite social cost condition, as it is pertinent to allow $c(x,y)$ to be $+\infty$ to model the fact that not all strategies are attainable for all players, so that~\eqref{eq:finite_social_cost_condition} is not trivially satisfied.